 Application for Shares of each Class should be made by written application using the Application Form available from the Administrator, or by such other electronic means (including applications via a Clearing System but not including email) as the Directors and the Administrator shall approve.
 Where application for Shares are made by written application, applicants should subscribe for Shares in accordance with the instructions contained in the Application Form.
-Signed original Application Forms, duly completed, should be sent to the Company c/o the Administrator in accordance with the instructions contained in the Application Form by facts and the Application for the Application Form, which shall be provided promptly after submission of the Application Form by facts and the Ap
+Signed original Application Forms, duly completed, should be sent to the Company c/o the Administrator in accordance with the instructions contained be provided promptly after submission of the Application Form by facsimile.